-DesignUnderstandAct (DUA) is a 3-day, fully-funded, residential training for 20 young activists and organizers who are already involved in activism in Columbia, SC.
+DesignUnderstandAct (DUA) is a 3-day, fully-funded, residential training for 20 young activists and organizers from South Carolina—the inaugural edition happened in summer of 2019.
 Through a series of interactive presentations and workshops, participants learn about the institutions and systems that affect how change is made.
-As a result, DUA will empower youth to engage in persistent and impactful action within their communities.
+As a result, DUA empowers youth to engage in persistent and impactful local action.

-We envision a generation of activists who are not only passionate about their ideas, but also equipped with the understanding, platforms, and tools they need to create the greatest change possible.
+We envision a generation of activists who are not only passionate about taking action, but also equipped with the understanding they need to create the greatest impact possible.

-In our research, we found that young people frequently engage in action-based activism—e.g. by organizing marches, rallies, protests—but do not always understand the larger systems and institutions within which their issues are contextualized.
+In our early research, we found that young organizers frequently tend towards action—e.g. organizing marches, rallies, or protests—but do not always take time understand the larger systems and institutions within which their issues are contextualized.
 As a result, their actions, while well-intentioned, could ultimately be ineffective.
 We call this “the gap between understanding and action.”

-We spent the second half of 2018 in research mode—reading existing academic literature, reviewing programs similar to ours, and interviewing dozens of researchers, activists, and youth—to get the best understanding of this landscape.
-What we found was not a single, well-known youth activism training program that both tracks impact and uses design thinking.
+To see if this had already been tried, we spent time reading existing academic literature, reviewing existing programs, and interviewing dozens of researchers, activists, and youth to get the best understanding of youth activism.
+What we found was not a single, well-known activism training that used design thinking as a conduit for bridging this gap.

 DUA therefore is an experiment that uses Design Thinking as a mental framework to bridge the gap between understanding and action—specifically, through training on the iterative, understanding-focused nature of problem-solving.